wg-osr/walkerga.github.io/class/fi_ghoul.md

 <ins>Starting Skills (+5)</ins><br>
 The Hunger (see below).

-For every Ghoul template you have, your climbing skill increases by 1.
+For every Ghoul template you have, your movement increases by 1.

 **A:** The Hunger I<br>
 **B:** The Hunger II<br>
 **C:** The Hunger III<br>
-**D:** The Hunger IV
+**D:** Regeneration
 <br>

 ## The Hunger